-It aims in maximization of the mobility of people’s savings through attractive insurance-linked savings.
+It aims to maximize the mobility of people’s savings through attractive insurance-linked savings.

 It aims in providing utmost job satisfaction to all the agents and employees of the corporation and promotes building a co-operative work environment to deliver efficient service with courtesy to its insured public.

 It aims to deploy the funds to the best advantage of the investors and the community as well.